[Warning: Rather long post. Sweet story. Likely to cause some misty-eyed reading. Grab a tissue, a cup of tea and join me, won't you?]

 Again and again he had encountered one of two responses.
 "That's a church?!
 We thought it was a masonic lodge."
 Or "Yeah, that's the church where the pastor ran away with the secretary."
 Never mind the huge cross on the front of the building.
 Never mind that the aforementioned incident had occured 25 years before.

 But the young couple knew how to encourage themselves in the Lord.
 Sunday after Sunday they trudged on.
-They sang the ten songs most comfortable for the inexperienced pianist.
+They sang from the restrictive list of ten songs most comfortable for the inexperienced pianist.
 They coaxed the dying furnace into heating the building one more time.
 They greeted; hosted; sang; preached; cleaned and smiled at even the most surly of members.
 Week after week they worked to build relationships with the people entrusted to their care.

 Most of the congregation were at or near retirement age and the few younger women found the pastor's wife a bit odd.
 She was a little too bubbly for their liking.
 They deemed it unnecessary to include her in their circle of friendship.
 So she became more and more isolated.